RUBi-ZA/MODE-TASK/docs/source/pca_use.rst

 	``pca.py -t trajectory.xtc -p complex.pdb``

 This will perform the singular value decomposition (SVD) based PCA on CA atoms by default.
-To use other method, see the following examples.
+To use other methods, see the following examples.

 **SVD PCA**